AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/ExternalDataSource/README.md

 # Generating Synthetic Sensor Data

-To test the system without physical hardware, the repository provides this small utility program called `external_data_source` that generates synthetic sensor data and transmits it to the system.
+To test the system without physical hardware, the repository provides this small utility program called `weather_tx` that generates synthetic sensor data and transmits it to the system. the repository also provides a small test program called 'weather_rx' that can be used to quickly test `weather_rx`.

-This tool runs on the host and sends measurements over either UDP or a virtual UART created with `socat`.
+Both tools run on the host; `weather_tx` sends measurements over either UDP or a virtual UART created with `socat`.  `weather_rx` receives and displays synthetic data from 'weather_tx'; it is valuable as a test mechanism.

-### Building the transmitter
+### Building ExternalDataSource:

 From the repository root: